kimfucious/sakura/README.md

 ## Usage

 You don't really need to know how this theme works in order to use it.
 You can simply create your posts, using Markdown, and save them in the `_posts` folder, if you simply want to blog.

+Further, to delete, modify, or add new content, do this in the `_posts`, `pages`, and/or the `_my_collection` folders.
+Jekyll will tear down and rebuild the `_site` folder contents accordingly with each new build.

 Most likely, you'll want to customize a few things, and the stuff below should guide you on how to do just that.